Aouidate/Chemoinformatics-compiliation/README.md

 * [Datamol](https://github.com/datamol-io/datamol) : The Datamol library is a powerful tool for working with molecules in Python.
 It is designed to be a lightweight layer built on top of RDKit.

+* [deepchem](https://deepchem.io/) : DeepChem is a Python library for machine learning and deep learning on molecular and quantum datasets.
+It is built on top of PyTorch, and other popular ML frameworks.
+It is designed to make it easy to apply ML to new domains, and to build and benchmark new models.
+It is also designed to make it easy to use ML in production, by providing easy-to-use model export and deployment APIs

 **Active Learning Tools**